PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

-An architecture specific to continuous-variable systems has been proposed in [Schuld Killoran].
-The entangling layer is represented by an interferometer, a passive optical element made up of individual beam splitters and phase shifters.
-Block :math:`A` consists of single-mode gates which consecutively increase the order of the quadrature operator in the generator: While the displacement is an order-1 operator, the quadratic phase gate is order-2 and the cubic phase gate order-3.
-[Explain BETTER]
+A fully parametrized architecture specific to continuous-variable systems has been proposed in [schuld2018quantum]_.

 :html:`<br>`